sarumike/stocks_sma/README.md

 --plot : creates a png plot/graph of SMA for each ticker.
 This is saved in the folder location

+NB data folder contains downloaded data for 20 AIM stocks and plots of a couple of stocks for example.

 #  aim_offline_csv.py
-This script  can be used if the user has manually downloaded histrical data csv files.
+This script  can be used if the user has manually downloaded historical data csv files.

 Same functionality and flags as in the previous script  except plotting the graphs.

+NB csv folder gives examples of historical data downloaded

 Example usage: